Feature detection (nervous system): In toad vision

 As explained above, the optic tectum is responsible for the orienting and snapping responses in prey-catching behavior; however, Ewert's research also revealed that focal electrical stimulation of the thalamic and pretectal brain regions evoked different kinds of avoidance behaviors in the toad.
 Feature detectors were also observed in these brain regions.
 Neurons were observed to be either directionally-sensitive to looming large objects, size-selective or perceptive to stationary obstacles.
 Certain pretectal thalamic neurons, type TH3, showed a preference for big moving objects and the anti-worm configuration of moving bar stimuli.
-It is suggested that the selectivity of tectal prey feature detectors, type T5.2, is determined by inhibitory influences of pretectal anti-worm detectors of the type TH3.
-Pretectal lesions impaired the prey-selectivity.
+The selectivity of tectal prey feature detectors, type T5.2, is determined by inhibitory influences of pretectal thalamic anti-worm detectors of the type TH3.
+Pretectal thalamic lesions impaired the prey-selectivity both in T5.2 neurons and in prey-catching behavior.

-Axons from the feature sensitive/selective neurons of the optic tectum and thalamic-pretectal region then contact motor structures in the medulla oblongata, thus forming a sensorimotor interface.
-According to Ewert, this sensorimotor interface may serve as the "releaser" which recognizes sensory signals with assemblies of complex feature detectors and executes the corresponding motor responses.
+Axons from the feature sensitive/selective neurons of the optic tectum and pretectal thalamic region then contact motor structures in the medulla oblongata, thus forming sensorimotor interfaces.
+According to Ewert, such a sensorimotor interface may serve as the "releaser" which recognizes sensory signals of assemblies of complex feature detectors and executes the corresponding motor responses.
 Having analyzed neuronal processing streams in brainstem structures that translate visual sign stimuli into behavioral responses, Ewert and coworkers discovered neural loops that—in connection with different forebrain structures—modulate, e.g. modify or specify, this translation.

 The toad’s telencephalic posterior ventral medial pallium (vMP), which is homologous to the hippocampus in mammals, plays an important role in the storage of information and learning.
-The visual configurational filter properties of toads’ presumed innate release mechanisms (IRMs) for catching prey can be altered by associative conditioning, whereby vMP is activated and visual objects previously treated as threats release prey capture.
-Subsequent to bilateral lesions to vMP, the species-specific selectivity of the IRM – ‘reporting back’ – dominates.
+As mentioned elsewhere, the visual configurational filter properties of toads’ presumed innate release mechanism (IRM) for catching prey can be altered by associative conditioning, whereby vMP is activated and visual objects previously treated as threats release prey capture.
+After deactivating vMP, the species-specific selectivity of the IRM — ‘reporting back’ — dominates.